Formidable Forms: Getting Started Tutorial

 The Field Options appear on the left.

 The Field Label is the text that appears above the field.
-Let’s change it to Full Name.

 Next, click on Advanced.

-Let’s delete that.
+Let’s delete First.

 Let’s return to the Add Fields tab on the left.